Legend of Zelda in horror?

-This is the second instalment in a series of blogs discussing popular CreepyPasta stories.
+This is my second letter discussing popular CreepyPasta stories.

 Today’s Creepy Pasta is perhaps one of the most well-known stories, Ben Drowned.